Programming-The-Next-Step-2022/K-MeansAlgorithm/README.md

 # K-means algorithm steps

 **Step 1**
-Select the number of clusters (k).
+Select the number of clusters (K).

 **Step 2**
-Select random K points or centroids.
+Select randomly K points as cluster centers or centroids.
 These points are the initial centroids.

 **Step 3**
 Find the euclidean distance between the k points and the centroids.
 The following formula is used: sqrt(sum(a^2+b^2).